Anxiety in a nutshell…

 Kava can be taken in the form of tea (ground kava or tea bags), tincture or capsules.
-Personally speaking, I’ve found kava to be very helpful to me over the years, during anxious situations.
-It’s can be wonderful at helping find a place of peace when having to confront, unavoidable challenging situations, where you know you’ll be in a state of fight or flight.
+Personally speaking, I’ve found kava to be very helpful to me over the years, during normal, stressful, human situations (like taking an exam, entering unknown situations, being confonted by angry/emotional people etc).
+It’s can be wonderful at helping find a place of peace when having to confront, unavoidable challenging situations, where you know you’ll potentially be in a state of fight or flight.

-I personally benefited from this in tea during the height of some inconsolable grief that I experienced.
+I personally benefited from this in tea form, during the height of a challenging chapter of my life.
 It helped me to finally find a place of peace and calm in the evenings so that I could rest and rejuvenate and eventually begin the process of inner-healing.
 I made it up as a tea with other supportive herbs like liquorice, fennel and lemon balm.